A Plant Hunters Trail

 As our trail winds further north into the foothills of the Himalayas, it includes visits to garden nurseries and National Parks in Kalimpong, Gangtok, Lachung and to our most northly point Yumthang with breath-taking scenery.
 We will also see that most temples, towns and villages sacred trees and plants are part of the ecological life and plant worship is probably the oldest form of religion.

 Trip Leader Perveen Nicoll BA (Honours)

-A passion for plants, Nicky has worked at Rothamsted Research, an agricultural research institution on the farm and Royal Botanic Gardens, Kew in the herbarium.
+Nicky has worked at Rothamsted Research, an agricultural research institution on the farm and Royal Botanic Gardens, Kew in the herbarium.
 She now works part-time within museums mounting and repairing often historical dried pressed plants as well as data-basing the specimens.
 These are used to help understand the world’s flora and help preserve plant biodiversity for the future, safeguarding them against extinction.